zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/Full/_index.md

     * Windows VM running SQL Server - onboarded as Azure Arc-enabled SQL Server (as well as Azure Arc-enabled Server)
     * Ubuntu VM - onboarded as Azure Arc-enabled Server
     * CentOS VM - onboarded as Azure Arc-enabled server
-  * Deploy and configure Azure Arc-enabled data services on the CAPI workload cluster including a data controller, a SQL MI instance, and a PostgreSQL Hyperscale cluster.
-After deployment, Azure Data Studio opens automatically with connection entries for each database instance.
-Note that the SQI MI instance and the PostgreSQL Hyperscale instance are exposed by the load balancer on non-standard ports (SQLMI/11433 and PostgreSQL/15432) Data services deployed by the script are:
-    * Data controller
-    * SQL MI instance
-    * Postgres instance
   * Deploy an Azure Monitor workbook that provides example reports and metrics for monitoring ArcBox components

 ## Prerequisites